MahamudM90/robo-friends/README.md

 ## Technology Used :
 - [ReactJS](https://reactjs.org/) : - React makes it painless to create interactive UIs.
 Design simple views for each state in application, and React will efficiently update and render just the right components when data changes.

-- [Tachyons](https://tachyons.io/) :- Tachyons css toolkit used for styling the components.
+- [Tachyons](https://tachyons.io/) :- Tachyons Css toolkit used for styling the components.

 - [RoboHash](https://robohash.org/) :- Robohash is a easy web service that makes it easy to provide unique, robot/alien/monster/ whatever images for any text.
 Put in any text, such as IP address, email, filename, userid, or whatever else we like, and get